rakudo-p5/v5/STATUS.md

 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
+Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />
 use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255<br />
 Use of uninitialized value in string  in sub P5warn at lib/Perl5/Terms.pm:8<br />